isha1210/Sign-off-Timing-Analysis-workshop-using-OpenTimer/README.md

 # Why OpenTimer?
 OpenTimer is a new static timing analysis (STA) tool to help IC designers quickly verify the circuit timing.
 It is developed completely from the ground up using C++17 to efficiently support parallel and incremental timing.
 It is a high-Performance Timing Analysis Tool for VLSI Systems that supports Industry standard format (.lib, .v, .spef, .sdc), Graph- and path-based timing analysis and Parallel incremental timing for fast timing closure

+# Design rule checks :

+1. Slew/Transition Analysis:
+ a.
+Time take to reach from 30% Vdd to 70% Vdd is the rise slew time.
+ b.
+Time take to reach from 70% Vdd to 30% Vdd is the fall slew time.

+2. Load analysis: It depends on the minimum and maximum capacitance and the fanout load.

+3. Clock Skew analysis : It is the difference in the dealy of clock.
+There are 2 types - Positive and negative skew.

+4. Pulse Width Checks : It checks if the signal has undergone width loss as compared to the original (Master) clock.

+# Types of designs
+1. Combinational Design : These just use gates to build the circuit, there is no use of any kind of memory.

+2. Flop based designs : These are sequential circuits and make use of both logic gates and flops.
+ a.
+Edge triggered :

 # Simple.v - Verilog File
 Using command leafpad simple.v